A Confidence Machine for Sparse High-Order Interaction Model: Results and Discussions

-We evaluated our proposed method using both synthetic and real-world data.
-For all experiments, we considered a coverage guarantee of $90\%$, that is, \(\alpha = 0.1\).
-We compared the statistical efficiency of our proposed method (SHIM) with those of other simple (LASSO) and complex models (NN, RF).
-For the complex models, we reported the split-CP because it is the only available method for computing the CP for complex models.
-We also demonstrated the statistical efficiency of full-CP in comparison to that of split-CP both for LASSO and SHIM. \paragraph{Synthetic data} We generated random i.i.d. samples $(z_i, y) \in \{0,1\}^m \times \mb{R} $ in such a way that $100m(1-\zeta)\%$ features of $z_i \in \mb{R}^m$ contain a value of 1 on average.
+We generated random i.i.d. samples $(z_i, y) \in \{0,1\}^m \times \mb{R} $ in such a way that $100m(1-\zeta)\%$ features of $z_i \in \mb{R}^m$ contain a value of 1 on average.
 Here, $\zeta \in [0, 1]$ is the sparsity controlling parameter that controls the sparsity of the design matrix, whereas the sparsity in the model coefficients are controlled by the regularizer $\lambda$.
-The pruning effectiveness (Table~\ref{table:comp_eff_time_taken}) depends on the sparsity of the design matrix as it exploits the tree's anti-monotonicity property.
+The pruning effectiveness (Fig. \ref{fig:node_counts} and Table~\ref{table:comp_eff_time_taken}) depends on the sparsity of the design matrix as it exploits the tree's anti-monotonicity property.
 High dimensional real-world data is generally very sparse and the choice of $\zeta$ in our experiments is just for the demonstration purpose.
 The response $y_i \in \mb{R}$ is randomly generated from a normal distribution $N(\mu(x_i), \sigma^2)$.
 For demonstration purposes, we considered a true model of up to fifth-order interactions, which is defined as $\mu (x_i) = 2.0z_1 +2.0 z_1z_2 + 2.0z_1z_2z_3 + 2.0z_1z_3z_4z_5 + 2.0z_1z_2z_3z_4z_5$, and set $\sigma=1$.
 The choice of this model is merely for the demonstration purposes, and the proposed method is equally applicable to any chosen model.
 We used the same true model $\mu(x_i)$ in both low and high dimensional settings (Table~\ref{table:stat_low} \& ~\ref{table:stat_high} and Fig.~\ref{fig:cpl_synthetic}).